TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

 ### Automatic Code Generation

 Real-world compilers like the JDT generate code silently in the background.
 Implement a similar behaviour, using Spoofax's `on-save` builder.
+In your main Stratego file, change `editor-save` to run your compiler: `editor-save = where(analysis-save-default(|<language>)); generate-java-class-files`. `editor-save` has the same input interface as a builder, but the output should be `None()`.
+This means that you cannot return a `(filename, result)` tuple like a normal builder, but need to write to a file yourself.

 ### Run a MiniJava Program